meandavejustice/meandavejustice.github.com/resume.md

 ## Work Experience
 #### Junior Developer at [OutthinkGroup](http://outthinkgroup.com/) 2011 - 2012
-I started moonlighting from my day job as an auto mechanic, building custom wordpress sites for self-published authors with Outthink Group back in 2011.
+In 2011 I started moonlighting from my day job as an auto mechanic to work with Outthink Group.
+We built custom wordpress sites for self-published authors.
 This was my first paid gig working with HTML, CSS, JavaScript, and PHP.

 #### Front-end Engineer at [Tixie](https://tixie.com/) 2012 - January 2013